xiaoyanfeifei/mote/CONTRIBUTING.md

 * Automatically closes any issue marked `needs-more-info` if there has been no response in the past 7 days.
 * Automatically lock issues 45 days after they are closed.
-* Automatically implement the VS Code [feature request pipeline](https://github.com/microsoft/vscode/wiki/Issues-Triaging#managing-feature-requests).
+* Automatically implement the Mote [feature request pipeline](https://github.com/zurex/mote/wiki/Issues-Triaging#managing-feature-requests).

 If you believe the bot got something wrong, please open a new issue and let us know.

 ## Contributing Fixes

-If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) in the wiki.
+If you are interested in writing code to fix issues, please see [How to Contribute](https://github.com/zurex/mote/wiki/How-to-Contribute) in the wiki.

 # Thank You!